 2019 – Wild Turkey Master’s Keep Cornerstone, the brand’s first limited edition rye whiskey, is announced

-And now it’s time to give Wild Turkey Rye a proper tasting.
+Now it’s time to give Wild Turkey Rye a proper tasting.
 Truthfully, I’m not expecting much from this whiskey.
-After all, it’s 81 proof and likely 4-5 years in age.
+After all, it’s 81 proof and likely four to five years in age.
 It’s a 2018 bottle, so this is almost certainly 100% distilled at the new distillery which launched in 2011.
 At the very least, I hope it’s better than the last bottle I had from 2014.
 I’m ashamed to admit it, but I had to give that one away.
 I guess they can’t all be winners, right?
 Let’s pour!

-Wild Turkey Straight Rye Whiskey (2018) – 81 proof – no age stated (likely 4-5 years) – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY
+Wild Turkey Straight Rye Whiskey (2018) – 81 proof – no age stated (likely four to five years) – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …